tytydraco/yessleep/out/I_am_a_London_Met_officer_I_have_seen_some_disturbing_things.md

 I am a sergeant in the London Metropolitan police (Met for short).
-What i tell people i've seen shocks people, the things i chose to not tell them are scarier still.
+What i tell people i've seen shocks them, the things i chose to not tell them are scarier still.
 I won't tell you my name as I want to stay anonymous.

 I have 12 years of experience working in the Met, for the most part, these have been some of the best years of my life.
 I have worked with some great colleagues over the years, and they had my back.
 Once or twice, I even saw my colleagues outside of work and had a few drinks and a curry or two.